apache/hawq-docs/pxf/JsonPXF.md

 ## Working with JSON Files<a id="topic_workwjson"></a>

 JSON is a text-based data-interchange format.
 JSON data is typically stored in a file with a `.json` suffix.
 A `.json` file will contain a collection of objects.
-A JSON object is collection of unordered name/value pairs.
+A JSON object is a collection of unordered name/value pairs.
 A value can be a string, a number, true, false, null, or an object or array.
 Objects and arrays can be nested.

 Refer to [Introducing JSON](http://www.json.org/) for specific information on JSON syntax.